 ABS filaments from MakerBot are made and tested in the US.
 You can be sure that the quality of the final product is great every time you use it for 3D printing.

 MakerBot 3D printers tend to be expensive, but this filament is top-notch.
 I have used half a spool in two days and never encountered any issues.
 No clogs.
 No jams.

 This filament is best for Makerbot Replicator 2x.
 This is also great for beginners because it works without trouble.

 |Spool Hub Hole||2 inches|

 ABS filament is one of the most popular materials for 3D printing.
 It is easily and readily available.
 But this produces fumes with unpleasant smells.
-In addition, it is not very easy to use.
+In addition, it is not very easy to use compared to PLA.

 But ABS filaments are actually not as complicated as you think once you know the basic steps.
 It just takes time and getting used to.
 ABS filaments are versatile, strong, and produce heat-resistant parts.

 If you want to learn more about filaments and 3D printers, you can visit our homepage.